 Create Your Own Email Marketing Company?

-All payment processing is covered by PayPal, so all you have to do is create a new brand adjust the settings, set your charge rate and you are done.
+Sendy uses PayPal for payment processing, so all you have to do is create a new brand adjust the settings, set your charge rate.

 Creating A Campaign In Sendy

-You need to know HTML, you really do.
-Email campaigns can take time to create in HTML and if you do not understand it, you may well face an uphill struggle.
+You need to know HTML, you do.
+Email campaigns can take time to create in HTML, and if you do not understand it, you may well face an uphill struggle.

 Subscriber Forms & Other Features

-Sendy also creates a HTML form that can be cut and paste into a web page.
+Sendy also creates an HTML form that can be cut and paste into a web page.
 This form is relevant to the list you create.

-So if you wanted to generate a list for website sign ups you would create a new list and click on the subscribe form link and simply cut and paste where you need it to go.
+So if you wanted to generate a list for website signups, you would create a new directory and click on the subscribe form link and just cut and paste where you need it to go.

 As well as this Sendy also lets you schedule email campaigns specific to times you need.

-This is done through CRON jobs, not all web hosts support CRON jobs, however there are some websites that offer CRON services for relatively small fees per month.
+Through CRON jobs, and not all web hosts support CRON jobs.
+However, some hosts do offer CRON services for relatively small fees per month.

 The simplest way to describe a CRON job is that it’s an automated scheduled task configured in your web host where you have Sendy installed.

-Once configured you can elect times of day to check for scheduled posts and automate their sending.
+Once configured you can select times of day to check for scheduled posts and automate their sending.

-All is not lost if your web host does not support CRON jobs you can still use Sendy, however scheduling campaigns would not be achievable.
+If your web host does not support CRON jobs, you can still use Sendy.
+However, scheduling campaigns would not be achievable.

 What Costs Are Associated With Sendy?

-Now this is the interesting part.
+Now, this is the exciting part.
 Sendy works with Amazon SES which is Amazons very own email sending system.

-It stands for Simple Email Service, essentially rather than using your own email address to send emails you can dictate a send from email and let Amazon SES do all the leg work.
+It stands for Simple Email Service, fundamentally rather than using your email address to send emails you can dictate a send from email and let Amazon SES do all the leg work.

 For more information on Amazon AWS & SES can be found here.

-Now the cost part.
-Initially Amazon SES has a cap on email sends in 24 hours, you can send 10,000 emails in this period.
+Now the most part.
+Initially, Amazon SES has a cap on email sends in 24 hours; you can send 10,000 emails in this period.

-However as long as you meet the requirements and are not spamming (high bounce rates etc) then you can easily increase this.
+However, as long as you meet the requirements and are not spamming (high bounce rates etc.), then you can quickly increase this.

 Amazon charges $0.01 per 10,000 emails.
-So lets say you have 100,000 email subscribers and you wanted to email them all assuming you have increased your 24 hour send limit this would cost you a total of $10.00.
+So let’s say you have 100,000 email subscribers and you wanted to email them all assuming you have increased your 24 hours send limit this would cost you a total of $10.00.